-A Purpose.
+- A Purpose.
 Pet overpopulation poses a serious problem to Henderson County and its citizens.
-It can lead to additional expenditure of funds for animal upkeep at the Animal Shelter, threatens the health and safety of the community, create the opportunity for inhumane and cruel treatment of animals, and can cause the unnecessary destruction of adoptable animals

-- in Henderson County.
+It can lead to additional expenditure of funds for animal upkeep at the Animal Shelter, threatens the health and safety of the community, create the opportunity for inhumane and cruel treatment of animals, and can cause the unnecessary destruction of adoptable animals in Henderson County.
 It is in the best of Henderson County and its citizens to promote animal alterations through assistance, adoptions, and education to decrease costs to taxpayers and to provide healthy adoptable animals safe and caring homes in the County. - B. Adopted Animals.
-Henderson County shall adopt practices and policies to encourage adoptions of animals held at the Animal Shelter to responsible pet owners. - (1) All cats and dogs 4 months of age or older adopted out in Henderson County must be altered prior to adoption. - (2) For the purpose of this section, adoption means not commercially sold and includes but is not limited to adoptions coordinated through the Henderson County Animal Service Center, all rescues, havens, shelters or other animal welfare non-profit organizations.
+Henderson County shall adopt practices and policies to encourage adoptions of animals held at the Animal Shelter to responsible pet owners. - (1) All cats and dogs 4 months of age or older adopted out in Henderson County must be altered prior to adoption.

+(2) For the purpose of this section, adoption means not commercially sold and includes but is not limited to adoptions coordinated through the Henderson County Animal Service Center, all rescues, havens, shelters or other animal welfare non-profit organizations.

-B. Assistance Program.
+A. Assistance Program.

 - Authority.
 Henderson County Animal Services is authorized to establish, equip, operate, maintain and provide spay/neuter services for Henderson County dogs and cats.
-Animal Services is likewise authorized to contract with any individual, corporation, nonprofit organization, governmental body or any other group for the purpose of providing alteration services for Henderson County cats and dogs. - Assistance Fund.
-Henderson County Animal Services Center may establish a Spay and Nueter Assistance Program Fund to collect and distribute funds to assist eligible resident of Henderson County with financial resources for animal alteration.
-These monies may also be used toward the education program costs. - SNAP Voucher program.
+Animal Services is likewise authorized to contract with any individual, corporation, nonprofit organization, governmental body or any other group for the purpose of providing alteration services for Henderson County cats and dogs. - 2.
+Assistance Fund.
+Henderson County Animal Services Center may establish a Spay and Neuter Assistance Program Fund to collect and distribute funds to assist eligible resident of Henderson County with financial resources for animal alteration.
+These monies may also be used toward the education program costs.
+These monies may also be used toward the education program costs.
+Funds collected at the Henderson County Animal Services Rabies Clinics shall be contributed to this fund. - 3.
+SNAP Voucher program.
 Vouchers may be available at the Henderson County Animal Services Center to low-income residents of Henderson County which may be redeemed for spay/neuter services at designated local providers. - 4.
 Boarding charge.
 Henderson County Animal Services shall establish a return date by which a person submitting an animal for alteration shall pick up the animal or be subject to a reasonable boarding fee as established by Henderson County to commence after the return date.
 If the animal is not picked up within 5 business days of the return date, Animal Services shall consider the animal abandoned and/or relinquished and may adopt out or euthanize the animal as necessary.

-C. Education program.
+B. Education program.

 - 1. Written Information.
-Henderson County will prepare and distribute educational information to Henderson County pet owners regarging responsible pet ownership, importance of animal alteration, and resources to assist eligible pet owners have their animals altered. - 2.
+Henderson County will prepare and distribute educational information to Henderson County pet owners regarding responsible pet ownership, importance of animal alteration, and resources to assist eligible pet owners have their animals altered. - 2.
 Educational events.
 Henderson County may coordinate with related organizations and individuals to provide Henderson County residents with classes, events, and other activities to enhance the community's awareness of animal issues including animal overpopulation, responsible pet ownership, and the importance of alteration.

-D. Impoundment and Enforcement.
+C. Impoundment and Enforcement.